|Motorways and Roads|

 In Slovakia, SkyToll succeeded in the tender by offering the most competitive price, enabling the government to reduce the cost of vignettes for passenger cars by up to 60%, while increasing the sales of vignettes by approximately 10%.

 You can find more information on www.eznamka.sk.

 ELECTRONIC TOLL SYSTEM IN THE CZECH REPUBLIC

 On December 1, 2019, the Czech Republic commissioned a new electronic toll system by the consortium of SkyToll and CzechToll.
 The world’s first generational replacement of a toll system took place under full operation of the original system with no transport restrictions.
-Thanks to the new satellite system, the government’s operating costs for toll collection will decrease by two thirds.
-The government’s investment in the new toll system will thus be repaid in the form of significant savings for operation and increased revenues from toll collection on newly charged 1st category roads, which extend on the total of 867 km, already in the first year of its operation.
+Thanks to the new satellite toll system, the government’s operating expenses for toll collection decreased to one third.
+Investments in the new toll system were thus returned to the government in the form of significant savings from operation and increased toll collection on newly charged 1st category roads with a total length of 867 km already in the first year of its operation.

 In the Czech Republic, more than 2,400 kilometres of motorways and 1st category roads are currently subject to toll payment.
 The toll payment obligation applies to vehicles over 3.5 tonnes.